-Designated Safeguarding Lead (D SL) Sophie Foston Deputy Designated Safeguar Lead(s) • Our local contact numbers are: Safeguardingofchildrenconcerns(ChildrenlivingLincolnshire) Lincolnshire's Children's Services Customer Safeguardingofchildrenconcerns(Children living in other Authorities) N/A Allegations against /concerns about adult(s) working with children Staff must report concerns to the Head teacher or in the event of concerns about the Head teacher concerns must be reported to the Chair of Governors.
-Lincolnshire Local Authority Designated Officers (LADO) Authority Rachael Powis, Kim Murray, Ildiko Kiss & Fiona Watters 01522 554674 LSCP LADO@lincolnshire.gov.uk The Head/Chair must contact LADO to discuss concerns & course of action.
-Police (Emergency) Police (Non-Emergency) 999 101 Safeguarding Cluster N/A LCC Safeguarding in Schools for advice around safeguarding policy, audits, training etc. Ruth Fox Stefanie Knox safeguardinginschools@lincolnshire.gov.uk
+Designated Safeguarding Lead (D SL) Sophie Foston Deputy Designated Safegua Lead(s) rding Sarah Ogden Sarah-Jane Millard Faye Tubb Kayleigh Timings Our local contact numbers are: 01775 820467 or 01529 240465 Safeguarding of children concerns (Children living in Lincolnshire) 01522 782111 Lincolnshire's Children's Services Customer Service Centre for reporting concerns and Early Help Team for Advice Emergency Duty Team 01522 782333 (6pm-8am + weekends and Bank Holidays) Safeguarding of children concerns (Children living in other Authorities) Please add in relevant authority contact numbers if applicable as concerns for children need to be reported to the local authority in which the child resides (or state n/a) Allegations against /concerns about adult(s) working with children Staff must report concerns to the Head teacher or in the event of concerns about the Head teacher concerns must be reported to the Chair of Governors.
+Lincolnshire Local Authority Designated Officers (LADO) Authority Paul Fisher, Kim Murray, Ildiko Kiss and Fiona Watters 01522 554674 LSCP_LADO@lincolnshire.gov.uk The Head/Chair must contact LADO to discuss concerns & course of action.
+Police (Emergency) Police (Non-Emergency) 999 101 Safeguarding Cluster Please add in relevant contact details, if applicable, of any safeguarding cluster(s) that you are a part of (or state n/a) LCC Safeguarding in Schools for advice around safeguarding policy, audits, training etc. Stefanie Knox safeguardinginschools@lincolnshire.gov.uk